amrgomaaelhady/IcRegress/README.md

-# MWL-PL-estimator #
+# IcRegress #

-This repository has the code for both of the paper, [What’s on your mind?
-A Mental and Perceptual Load Estimation Framework towards Adaptive In-vehicle Interaction while Driving](https://arxiv.org/pdf/2208.05564.pdf) at AutoUI 2022
+This repository has the code for the paper, Looking for a better fit?
+An Incremental Learning Multimodal Object Referencing Framework adapting to Individual Drivers at IUI 2024

 ![alt text](https://github.com/amrgomaaelhady/MWL-PL-estimator/blob/main/Fig.png)